-A.2.
+B.2.
 ERA in the broader policy context related to environment

-As an Agency of the European Union, ERA pledges to the Commission's European Green Deal (62) initiative.
-Consequently, ERA commits to deliver its part of the deal to make the EU's climate, energy, transport and taxation policies fit for reducing net green-
+As an Agency of the European Union, ERA pledges to the Commission's European Green Deal initiative.
+Consequently, ERA commits to deliver its part of the deal to make the EU's climate, energy, transport and taxation policies fit for reducing net greenhouse gas emissions by at least 55% by 2030, compared to 1990 levels - as defined in the EU Climate Target Plan 2030.